imrosun/StudentHTMLformJPDB/README.md

 - It is low level (raw) form of data and is also human readable.
 - It helps developers in faster coding, in-turn reduces development cost.

+##This project is all about basics of JsonPowerDB (JPDB) and how to use JPDB for CRUD operations.

 ### Screenshots:

 ![Dashboard](https://github.com/imrosun/StudentHTMLformJPDB/blob/9ee8588a107de2d3c13ce9a6a56b67ba3a6c6e54/Screenshots/Dashboard.jpg)